 4. Is interview preparation different based on format?

-Not the broad picture.
-Certain elements change.
+There are some minor differences.
 For instance, if you are in a virtual interview, you should check your equipment and connection the day before your interview.
 If it is in person, you should practice driving the route to the interview location prior to your interview.
 But your study focus is the same.

 5. What is proper attire for an interview?